weathertrader/heartRateAlert/README.md

 # RaceCast

-Live broadcasts of athletes positions during races from gps streaming data using Spark mini-batch processing, Postgres and Dash
+Live broadcasts of athletes positions during races from gps streaming data using Spark mini-batch processing, Postgres and Dash.

 ## Table of Contents